ZeroPoint Cheat Sheet: Eggs

-Cool Hand Luke ate 50 eggs—and now that they're a ZeroPoint™ food, you may wonder if he had the right idea.
+Cool Hand Luke ate 50 eggs—and if they're one of your ZeroPoint™ foods, you may wonder if he had the right idea.
 (For the record, we don’t recommend it.)
 Whether you like them poached, scrambled, or hard-boiled, they're a quick and easy option for a light lunch or a healthy snack.

 Are eggs really a ZeroPoint food?